Fittiboy/bitcoin-on-twitch/README.md

 This is, and always will be, entirely free to use of course!

 # bitcoin-on-twitch
-Accept Bitcoin donations on Twitch, and integrate them into your Alerts!
+Accept Bitcoin donations on Twitch, and integrate them into your alerts!

 # Contributing
 I want this to be a project that allows streamers on Twitch to integrate Bitcoin donations